stockmouton/stockmouton.github.io/articles/hyperinflation.md

 - Wait
 - Profit (get back more money)

-The difficult part is in "picking the right asset".
+The difficult part is in "picking the right assets".
 Investors have a nearly infinite amount of possible investments in this world: Housing, startup, stock, bonds, derivatives, art, crypto, NFTs, etc. you name it.
-And, access to all those investment all around the world is now at the fingertips and in real-time.
+And, access to all those investment around the world has never been so easy.

 So, anyone can be an investor.
 All one needs is the will to follow the simple plan.
 The good news is that one can adapt any part of it to fit one's own requirements:

 - The amount of the investment: from $0.01 to $1 Trillion.
-- The amount of time one is wish/must to let money in the asset: from 1 millisecond to a century.
+- The amount of time one wish to/must let money in the asset: from 1 millisecond to a century.
 - The amount of risk one wish/must take: from risk-free assets to lottery ones.

-From the investor point of view, it is all about risk management to make money.
-Investors can measure raw success with some simple math.
-As a first estimate, we can look directly at our return on investment (ROI):
+To track its success the investor can measure (as a gross estimate) his return on investment (ROI):

 $$ \text{ROI} = \frac{\text{Final value of the investment} - \text{Cost of the investment}}{\text{Cost of the investment}} $$

 Once one decides how much one is willing to invest.
 From that pont it is good to consider a ROI goal: